 The Graph works by connecting users, indexers, delegators, and curators.
 The process starts with users, who pay a fee to query subgraph data.
 Users are typically developers or projects seeking access to blockchain data.
 When a user’s request is received by The Graph, its first stop is the delegators.

 Delegators are network participants who delegate query requests to indexers.
-Delegators choose indexers based on a number of factors, including the indexer’s performance and fees.
+Delegators choose indexers based on several factors, including the indexer’s performance and fees.
 In exchange for their work, delegators keep a portion of the query fee and can earn indexing rewards.

 When a query request comes in, indexers code subgraphs to find and compile the relevant data from the blockchain.
 At the conclusion of a successful transaction, the fee paid by the consumer is split between the delegator, curator, and indexer.